zuroh/MedicalDiagnosisApp/README.md

 # Tim Sum

-Healthcare targetted android application
+Healthcare targetted Android application

-For usage in an event of an emergency
+For a quick diagnosis in an event of an emergency

+Or locate the nearest clinic

 ## Getting Started

 Clone this repository

+Enter your own unique Google Maps Api key

 Update any progress via a branch and pull request

 ### Prerequisites

 ```
 Android Studio, Git
+or
+Android phone with playstore capability
 ```

 ## TODO

-* Logging
+* ~~Logging~~
-* Bottom Taskbar
+* ~~Bottom Taskbar~~
-* Optimise KML parser
+* ~~Optimise KML parser ~~

+## Future prospects

+* More diagnosis
+* More contact options
+* Optimise User Interface across different screen resolutions

 ## Contributing